ansonyuu/levers/levers/regional-innovation-hubs.md

 ## Potential pitfalls

-Efforts to create a “Silicon X” across the world

-Numerous countries and locales have sought to capitalize on the success and brand name recognition of Silicon Valley by trying to promote local tech development (particularly software) through a variety of different incentives and strategies.
+Numerous countries and locales have sought to recreate “Silicon X” in their regions through a variety of different incentives and strategies.
 These Silicon X’s have a mixed track record.

 For example, ‘Silicon Wadi’ is a term used to describe the cluster of globally successful technology companies around Tel Aviv, Isrel.
 This cluster features an extremely high number of both startups and established global technology companies that conduct R&D in Tel Aviv.
 The success of the startup ecosystem is due in part to a successful government program to grow a nascent venture capital landscape in the 1990s called the [Yozma Program](https://link.springer.com/article/10.1007/s11187-010-9298-z) (modeled after the United States’ Small Business Investment Company Program).
 Other factors include a robust higher education system and programs to incentivize the immigration of high-skilled workers.